NomadWithoutAHome/RFC-Extractor/README.md

 # RFC Extractor for Ravenfield

 A modern, user-friendly tool for extracting `.bytes` files from Ravenfield's `.rfc` files.
-Built with Python and Kivy, featuring a Steam-like interface.
+Built with Python and Kivy.

 ![RFC Extractor Interface](Images/text.png)